kualta/site/posts/memetic-culture.md

 We pride ourselves in scientific discourse and rational debate.
 We want fact-based discussions and logical arguments.
 Yet millions of hours are spent on social media expressing opinions and seeking validation.
 Why?

 Miss the addiction-enducing platforms and engagement-driven algos, this is poor folk's tale.
-The bigger picture is that in scientific community we 1. don't value and 2. don't allow peple to satisfy their emotional needs without dismissing their arguments.
+The bigger picture is that in scientific community we 1. don't value and 2. don't allow people to satisfy their emotional needs without dismissing their arguments.

 We are emotional beings trying to navigate an increasingly abstract world.
 The less we respect this truth, the more shallow our society will become.